deroproject/derohe/Readme.md

 #### ABOUT DERO PROJECT

-&nbsp; &nbsp; &nbsp; &nbsp; [DERO](https://github.com/deroproject/derosuite) is decentralized DAG(Directed Acyclic Graph) based blockchain with enhanced reliability, privacy, security, and usability.
-Consensus algorithm is PoW based on [DERO AstroBWT: ASIC/FPGA/GPU resistant CPU mining algorithm ](https://github.com/deroproject/astrobwt).
+&nbsp; &nbsp; &nbsp; &nbsp; [DERO](https://github.com/deroproject/derosuite) is a decentralized DAG (Directed Acyclic Graph) based blockchain with enhanced reliability, privacy, security, and usability.
+The consensus algorithm is PoW based on [DERO AstroBWT: ASIC/FPGA/GPU resistant CPU mining algorithm ](https://github.com/deroproject/astrobwt).
 DERO is industry leading and the first blockchain to have bulletproofs, TLS encrypted Network.
 &nbsp; &nbsp; &nbsp; &nbsp; DERO is the first crypto project to combine a Proof of Work blockchain with a DAG block structure and fully anonymous transactions based on [Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption).
-The fully distributed ledger processes transactions with a sixty-seconds average block time and is secure against majority hashrate attacks.
+The fully distributed ledger processes transactions with a sixty-second average block time and is secure against the majority of hashrate attacks.
 DERO will be the first Homomorphic Encryption based blockchain to have smart contracts on its native chain without any extra layers or secondary blockchains.
-At present DERO has Smart Contracts on old CryptoNote protocol [testnet](https://github.com/deroproject/documentation/blob/master/testnet/stargate.md).
+At present DERO has Smart Contracts on the old CryptoNote protocol [testnet](https://github.com/deroproject/documentation/blob/master/testnet/stargate.md).

 #### DERO HE Features

 1. **Homomorphic account based model** [First privacy chain to have this.](Check blockchain/transaction_execute.go line 82-95).

-2. Instant account balances[ Need to get 66 bytes of data only from the blockchain].
+2. Instant account balances [Need to get 66 bytes of data only from the blockchain].

-3. DAG/MINIDAG with 1 miniblock every second
+3. DAG/MINIDAG with 1 miniblock every second.

-4. Mining Decentralization.No more mining pools, daily 100000 reward blocks, no need for pools and thus no attacks
+4. Mining Decentralization.
+No more mining pools, daily 100000 reward blocks, no need for pools and thus no attacks.

 5. Erasure coded blocks, lower bandwidth requirements, very low propagation time.

 6. No more chain scanning or wallet scanning to detect funds, no key images etc.

-7. Truly light weight and efficient wallets.
+7. Truly lightweight and efficient wallets.

-8. Fixed per account cost of  66 bytes in blockchain[Immense scalability].
+8. Fixed per-account cost of 66 bytes in the blockchain [Immense scalability].

 9. Perfectly anonymous transactions with many-out-of-many proofs [bulletproofs and sigma protocol]

-10. Deniability
+10. Deniability.

-11. Fixed transaction size say  ~2.5KB (ring size 8) or ~3.4 KB (ring size 16) etc based on chosen anonymity group size[ logarithmic growth]
+11. Fixed transaction size, say ~2.5KB (ring size 8) or ~3.4 KB (ring size 16), etc, based on chosen anonymity group size [logarithmic growth]

 12. Anonymity group can be chosen in powers of 2.

-13. Allows homomorphic assets ( programmable SCs with fixed overhead per asset ), with open Smart Contract but encrypted data [Internal testing/implementation not on this current testnet branch].
+13. Allows homomorphic assets (programmable SCs with fixed overhead per asset), with open Smart Contract but encrypted data [Internal testing/implementation not on this current testnet branch].

-14. Allows open assets ( programmable SCs with fixed overhead per asset ) [Internal testing/implementation not on this current testnet branch]
+14. Allows open assets  programmable SCs with fixed overhead per asset) [Internal testing/implementation not on this current testnet branch].

 15. Allows chain pruning on daemons to control growth of data on daemons.

 16. Transaction generation takes less than 25 ms.

-17. Transaction verification takes even less than 25ms time.
+17. Transaction verification takes even less than 25 ms time.

 18. No trusted setup, no hidden parameters.

-19. Pruning chain/history for immense scalibility[while still secured using merkle proofs].
+19. Pruning chain/history for immense scalibility [while still secured using merkle proofs].

-20. Example disk  requirements of 1 billion accounts ( assumming it does not want to keep history of transactions, but keeps proofs to prove that the node is in sync with all other nodes)
+20. Example disk requirements of 1 billion accounts (assumming it does not want to keep a history of transactions, but keeps proofs to prove that the node is in sync with all other nodes)

     ```
     Requirement of 1 account = 66 bytes